Research & Insights

 Health Innovation Frontiers

-Rarely has such an untapped opportunity existed to generate revenues for entrepreneurs, investors and others in the private sector to generate revenues while meeting the greatest wants and needs of a substantial, influential and important population: people 50 and over.
-This research finds that it is an opportunity that could, within five years, generate $20 billion in additional revenues for entrepreneurs and investors while having a significant impact on the lives of 100 million people.
+In 2013, AARP and Parks associates identified a rare, untapped opportunity to generate revenues for entrepreneurs, investors and others in the private sector to generate revenues while meeting the greatest wants and needs of a substantial, influential and important population: people 50 and over.
+Updated in 2014 with new revenue and market forecasts as well as ground breaking market landscapes, this research finds that it is an opportunity that could, within five years, generate $30 billion in additional revenues for entrepreneurs and investors while having a significant impact on the lives of 100 million people.

 50+ Consumer Electronics